Anyone can use public transport at Alert Level 2.

-The ability to contact trace – if you use an electronic public transport card, please make sure this is registered and your contact details are up to date.
-QR codes for the government COVID-19 Tracer App are also being displayed on all services.
+Contact tracing – if you use an electronic public transport card, please make sure this is registered and your contact details are up to date.
+QR codes for the government COVID-19 Tracer App are also being displayed on all services at all levels.

 Always follow Ministry of Health personal hygiene advice and, in addition, either use hand sanitiser or wash your hands before and after using services.

 If you’re feeling unwell, please don’t use public transport.